 As military families and members of civilian communities, spirituality can play a key role in a family’s well-being.
 Research has linked spirituality to increased optimism, less anxiety and depression, fewer suicides and greater marital stability.

-Medical and Dental Fitness
+Medical and Dental Preventive Care

 The medical and dental fitness domain involves multiple evaluation tools to determine whether service members and their families are medically fit for mission duties and deployment.
 Military medical fitness specifically establishes that one is: